 Whenever a show features or references a desert, savannah or other barren land, odds are good that a bovine cranium will be involved to set the mood.
 As is often the case, the rest of the skeleton goes unseen.

-Often accompanied by cacti
+Often accompanied by cacti.

 - The opening scene of GUN×SWORD has Van looking down at an animal skull in the desert and questioning why the creature isn't still alive for him to eat.

 - Shows up in many Georgia O'Keefe paintings.